Whether you have a manicured garden or a cottage-style garden, adding beautiful flowering plants with sweet fragrances will enhance its beauty.

 Numerous cultivars are grown, including ones with variegated foliage, rose-colored blooms, and double flowers.

-It is essential to note, this plant is highly poisonous and should never be ingested.
+It is essential to note, the Lily of the Valley plant is highly poisonous and should never be ingested.

 The poison is typically located in seeds, stems, leaves, and roots.

 It is essential to handle this plant with caution.